CGSP-6/Quiter/page/README.md

-# Quiter
+# Quiter-Documents
-the web application
+this is the document we can use for the document.